Northern Ireland civil rights movement: Background

 The Parliament of Northern Ireland did not follow Westminster in changes to the franchise from 1945 - One man, one vote.
-As a result, into the 1960s, plural voting was still allowed not only for local government (as it was for local government in Great Britain), but also for the Parliament of Northern Ireland.
+As a result, into the late 1960s, plural voting was still allowed not only for local government (as it was for local government in Great Britain), but also for the Parliament of Northern Ireland.
 This meant that in local council elections (as in Great Britain), ratepayers and their spouses, whether renting or owning the property, could vote.
 Company directors had an extra vote by virtue of their company's status.
 However, unlike the situation in Great Britain, non-ratepayers did not have a vote in local government elections.

 The property franchise (which granted votes in local elections only to those who owned property) weighted representation heavily in favour of the Protestant community, as did the plural business votes they enjoyed for parliamentary elections.
 The result was that many towns and cities with a Catholic majority, even a substantial one, were Unionist-controlled: examples included Derry, Armagh, Dungannon, and Enniskillen.

 NICRA was formed on 29 January 1967; it was predominantly made up of individuals outside the republican movement.

 During its first two years NICRA wrote letters, petitioned and lobbied; it was "a period of general ineffectuality".
 In the summer of 1968 NICRA "somewhat hesitantly" agreed to hold its first protest march from Coalisland to Dungannon, on 24 August.
 The march was publicised as a "civil rights march", and the organisers emphasised its non-sectarian dimension.
 Bernadette Devlin (who became a civil rights activist) described a festival atmosphere which turned "uglier" when the police stopped the march from entering Dungannon, where a counter-demonstration had been called by the Paisleyites.
 The NICRA organisers announced that they would not breach the police cordon.
 However, as Devlin recalls, they began to "lose their hold on the marchers".
 According to Devlin, many of the initial organisers soon left after efforts to wind down the movement failed; those who remained "sat down in big circles all over the road and sang rebel songs till midnight".